audeering/audobject/docs/usage.rst

     o2 = audobject.Object.from_yaml_s(o_yaml)
     print(o2)

-If we want, we can override specific variables when we instantiate an object.
+If we want, we can override
+arguments when we instantiate an object.

 .. jupyter-execute::